 - Navy or purple V-neck sweater

-- Light blue dress shirt
+- Light blue dress

 - Wingtip dress shoes